Speed (1936 film): Reception

 Critics dismissed the film as passable at best, citing that the plot was weak and moved too slowly, the supporting cast was substandard, and the use of stock footage made it more of a documentary than a drama while at the same time appearing uncredible.
 Variety wrote that it was, "...too news reely to get more than passing interest" and that while the film offered a new romantic lead, film audiences were not interested in debuts.
 Howard Barnes of the New York Herald-Tribune called it "a very ordinary Hollywood stencil", while Frank Nugent of The New York Times stated that "Mr. Stewart [and the rest of the cast] perform as pleasantly as possible."

 Home media

-Rarely broadcast on television, Speed has been released on DVD format with an accompanying "short", The Bottle and the Throttle (1968), a U.S. educational film, on the ramifications of drinking and driving.
+Occasionally broadcast on Turner Classic Movies, Speed has also been released on DVD by Warner Archive, with an accompanying short, The Bottle and the Throttle (1968), a U.S. educational film, on the ramifications of drinking and driving.